darkisthenight07/warlock/README.md

 # Crypto RL Trader Pipeline

-A highly modular and structured framework designed for building, testing, and verifying Reinforcement Learning (RL) agents for Bitcoin/Crypto trading.
-The project features a custom Gymnasium-compliant market environment, an advanced portfolio simulator with realistic market friction modeling, and a highly customizable feature engineering suite.
+A highly modular and structured framework designed for building, testing, and verifying Reinforcement Learning agents for Bitcoin trading.
+The project features a custom Gymnasium compliant market environment, an advanced portfolio simulator with realistic market friction modeling, and a highly customizable feature engineering suite.

 ## Project State & Functionality

 The repository contains the complete foundational infrastructure required to train an RL trading agent.
-All internal components—including data pipelines, indicator creation, order execution simulation, and reward mechanics—are complete and validated via standalone test suites.
+All internal components, like the data pipelines, indicator creation, order execution simulation, and reward mechanics, are complete and validated by standalone test files.

 ### Core Modules